Why are our children becoming more Shortsighted?

 MiSight contact lenses

 Coopervision MiSight contact lenses are proven to slow the rate of progression of myopia in children by an average of 60%.
 They are a soft, comfortable contact lens that is worn throughout the day, to correct vision and reduce progression of short sight.
 They are ideally worn for 6 days a week, 10+ hours a day to maximise their effectiveness.
 They work by ActivControl technology – the lenses have zones within the lens of defocus.
 These areas of defocus go unnoticed by the wearer who still gets clear, comfortable vision.
-These myopic defocus areas work to stop the eye from lengthening and therefore stop the eye becoming more short sighted.
+These myopic defocus areas work to stop the eye from lengthening and therefore stop the eye from becoming more short-sighted.

 MiSight contact lenses are suitable for children aged over 7-8 and up to -6.00D myopia.